 Vietto lost a toe to sepsis in 1947.
 Legend has it that Vietto insisted his domestique, Apo Lazarides, cut off one of his own toes to match.
 According to legend, Vietto’s toe is in formaldehyde in a bar in Marseilles.

-He is current general manager of UCI ProTeam Astana (as of 2017).
+He is currently the general manager of UCI ProTeam Astana (as of 2019).

 “Ti-Blanc”, “Le Chouchou”